-Quantities of asphalt materials are estimated to total approximately 2,071 tons.
+Quantities of paved concrete and asphalt materials are estimated to total approximately 1,984 tons.
 The diversion rate for asphalt and concrete is 100 percent.
-Therefore, the quantity diverted and recycled is estimated to total 2,071 tons.
+Therefore, by adding 100 percent of the asphalt (1,318 tons) and 100 percent of the concrete (666 tons), the quantity diverted and recycled is estimated to total 1,984 tons.